-- Haunted House: The setting is the mansion where Luis and the kids used to live, and thier spirits continue to haunt the place.
+- Haunted House: The setting is the mansion where Luis and the kids used to live, and their spirits continue to haunt the place.

 - Humanoid Abomination: The shadows.
-You too, if you want to join them.
+Alex can become one if they choose to join them.

-- Implacable Man: The shadows cannot be fought.
-You can only run.
+- Implacable Man: The shadows cannot be fought — Alex can only run.

 - Morally Ambiguous Doctorate: Dr. Luis.
 His doctorate is in the arts, not science.

-- Multiple Endings: Two of them: the Stay ending, in which Alex chooses not to go with the shadows and is possibly Driven to Suicide, and the Leave ending, where Alex leaves with thier friends and becomes a shadow like them.
+- Multiple Endings: Two of them: the "Stay" ending, in which Alex chooses not to go with the shadows and is possibly Driven to Suicide, and the "Leave" ending, where Alex leaves with their friends and becomes a shadow like them.